joyent/conch-api/docs/modules/Conch::Controller::Relay.md

 ## register

 Registers a relay and connects it with the current user.
-The relay is created it if the relay does not already exists.
+The relay is created if the relay does not already exist.

 ## list